Healthdirect Free Australian health advice you can count on.

 • using a condom every time you have vaginal, oral or anal sex

-• not having sex with someone with chlamydia, even with a condom, until they’ve finished treatment and 1 week has passed since their last dose of antibiotics
+• not having sex with someone with chlamydia, even with a condom, until one week after their last dose of antibiotics

-Remember that most people with chlamydia don’t show any symptoms and don’t know they have it, so feeling 'well' does not mean that you or your partner are not infected.
+Remember that most people with chlamydia do not have any symptoms.
+They will not know they have it.
+Feeling 'well' does not mean that you or your partner are not infected.
 If in doubt, get tested.

 Resources and support